Neko-Box-Coder/runcpp2/mkdocs/docs/guides/external_dependencies.md

 ### Link Settings

-For non-header libraries, you need to specify how to link against the library using `LinkProperties`:
+For non-header libraries, you need to specify how to link against the library using `LinkProperties` which can be configured per platform/profile:

 ???+ example
     ```yaml